African art > African statues : tribal fetish, maternity > Statue Baoule

 Watch the video

-The African male figure Waka-Sona, " being of wood," in baoulé, çi-contre, evokes a besieged oussou, being of the earth.
-It is part of a type of statues intended to be used as a medium tool by the komien soothsayers, the latter being selected by the asye usu spirits in order to communicate the revelations of the beyond.
-The second type of statues are the spouses of the afterlife, masculine, the blolo bian or feminine, the blolo bia .
+Waka-Sona statues, "being of wood" in Baule, evoke an assié oussou, being of the earth.
+They are part of a type of statues intended to be used as a medium tool by the diviners komien, the latter being selected by the spirits asye usu in order to communicate revelations from the beyond.
+The second type of statues, made according to the indications of the diviner, are the spouses of the afterlife, male, the Blolo bian or female, the blolo bia.
+This type of "companion" was abandoned or given up after the death of their Baule owner, logically no longer having a role to play.

 Estimated shipping cost